A Phase 1b Trial of ATRC-101 in Adults With Advanced Solid Malignancies

 - Individuals with NSCLC should have received platinum-based therapy unless contraindicated

-- For the PLD combination therapy cohort: Metastatic or unresectable high-grade serous epithelial ovarian, fallopian tube, or primary peritoneal cancer that is platinum resistant, defined as progression during or within 6 months of the last dose of platinum-based chemotherapy OR BC that is refractory to other standard therapies.
+- For the PLD combination therapy cohort: Inoperable, locally advanced or metastatic high-grade serous epithelial ovarian, fallopian tube, or primary peritoneal cancer that is platinum resistant, defined as progression during or within 6 months of the last dose of platinum-based chemotherapy OR breast cancer that is refractory to other standard therapies.

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0-1